MarkDijkstra/csvdb/README.md

 An CSV to database solution

-A simple upload solution to import a csv file in to a database.
+A simple upload solution to import a csv file in to a database with the ability to manage the data.

 TODO: